openshift/openshift-ansible/playbooks/provisioning/openstack/README.md

 quotas.
 It trades security for number of rules, by sharing the same set of firewall rules for master, node, etcd and infra nodes.

+#### Security notes

+Configure required `*_ingress_cidr` variables to restrict public access to provisioned servers from your laptop (a /32 notation should be used) or your trusted network.
+The most important is the `node_ingress_cidr` that restricts public access to the deployed DNS server and cluster nodes' ephemeral ports range.

+Note, the command ``curl https://api.ipify.org`` helps fiding an external IP address of your box (the ansible admin node).

 ### Update the DNS names in `inventory/hosts`

 The different server groups are currently grouped by the domain name,